AlexCarusoFan4/WinyamaDroneYard/README.md

 The files must be named gcp-list.txt and boundary.json respectively.

-Once all your images are uploaded, upload an empty file named `dispatch` to the folder.
+Once all of your images have been uploaded, create and upload a new, empty file named `dispatch` (no file type extension) to the folder.
+An example has been provided in the repository here: [WinyamaDroneYard/assets/dispatch](/assets/dispatch).

 This will start the workflow.
-When the image processing is complete, a folder called `output` will be alongside your photos.
+When the image processing is complete, a folder called `output` will be present alongside your photos.

+Download your outputs to view them with software and use them in your projects.

 If you need some inspiration, example datasets can be found here: https://opendronemap.org/odm/datasets/.